david-coolahan/test/folder2/text2.md

 Item 	Value
 Users may join devices to Microsoft Entra 	All
-Users may register their devices with Microsoft Entra 	All Require Multifactor Authentication to register or join devices with Microsoft Entra 	No Maximum number of devices per user 	Unlimited
+Users may register their devices with Microsoft Entra 	All Require Multifactor Authentication to register or join devices with Microsoft Entra 	Yes Maximum number of devices per user 	Unlimited
 Local administrator settings
 Item 	Value
-Global administrator role is added as local administrator on the device during Microsoft Entra join (Preview) 	No Registering user is added as local administrator on the device during Microsoft Entra join (Preview) 	None Enable Microsoft Entra Local Administrator Password Solution (LAPS) 	Yes Other settings
+Global administrator role is added as local administrator on the device during Microsoft Entra join (Preview) 	Yes Registering user is added as local administrator on the device during Microsoft Entra join (Preview) 	None Enable Microsoft Entra Local Administrator Password Solution (LAPS) 	Yes Other settings